PremRaahul-K/React-Learning/Documents/React.md

 ```

-- We can use ReactNode to pass Html element as to children to the component
+- We can use ReactNode to pass Html elements as to children to the component

 ```Javascript